Fennel seeds recipes

 These are the aromatic seeds of sweet or bitter fennel that are used as a spice.
 They range from pale yellow-brown to green in colour, and are small, oblong and ridged.
 The seeds of wild bitter fennel, used in Central and Eastern European cuisines, taste slightly bitter and similar to celery seeds.
 Sweet fennel produces the more commonly available variety of fennel seed, which has a mild anise flavour.
 The two types of seed are not interchangeable.

-Recipes using fennel seeds
+More recipes using fennel seeds

 Look for bright yellow-green seeds; dull brown-grey ones will be old.